Eligibility Criteria for Applicants

 Confidentiality in the Application Process

-As a part of The Harrington Project, members of Harrington Discovery Institute’s review panel and Scientific Advisory Board are required to complete mutual Confidentiality & Disclosure Agreements with Harrington Discovery Institute.
+As a part of The Harrington Project, members of Harrington Discovery Institute’s review panel and Scientific Advisory Board are required to complete mutual Confidentiality & Disclosure Agreements with the Harrington Discovery Institute.

 Non-public applicant information is always kept confidential (and limited in distribution to the reviewers and Harrington Discovery Institute administrative team).
 The abstract summary, including the applicant’s name and institutional affiliation, for those selected as Scholar-Innovators, may be used by Harrington Discovery Institute for publicity and marketing purposes (on the Harrington Discovery Institute website, news releases, etc.) at Harrington Discovery Institute's sole discretion.